 The Spiritual Combat

-Preface
+Translator’s Preface

+The Spiritual Combat is one of my favorite religious works.
 Its author, Lorenzo Scupoli, had immediate need of his own message.
-Shortly before the time of its first publication, he was convicted in a religious trial conducted by his own order.
-He was imprisoned for a time, and severely sanctioned.
-Whatever the reason for the condemnation, Scupoli was not rehabilitated until a few months before his death twenty-five years later.
-Remarkably, he remained a member of the order the entire time, and continued work on the book.
+Shortly before its first publication, his own religious order convicted him in a trial, imprisoned him for a time, and sanctioned him.
+The reason is unknown, but Scupoli was not rehabilitated until a few months before his death… twenty-five years later.
+Remarkably, he remained a member of the order, and continued work on the book.

-God has rewarded his patience and humility.
-The Spiritual Combat became an enormously popular book over the centuries.
-It has even become popular in non-Catholic circles: for example, a Greek Orthodox monk revised the book and published his own version, called Unseen Warfare.
-The remarkable thing is that Scupoli's book does not strike one as very well-organized, or at times even well-written.
-The author seems to have assembled notes and letters from over the decades -- most clearly from his time as a spiritual director of women religious.
-While the notes themselves are clear, and somewhat succinct, at times the book becomes become tedious or repetitive, then wanders off.
+This success is all the more remarkable given that Scupoli’s book does not strike one as very well-organized, or at times even well-written.
+The author seems to have assembled notes and letters from over the decades — most clearly from his time as a spiritual director of women religious.
+At some times clear and somewhat succinct, at other times the book becomes grows tedious or repetitive, then wanders off.
 Sentences ramble on, and ideas that ought to go together are often separated by unrelated ideas.
-Perhaps that is merely the style of the Italian of his time.
-All the same, the essence of his message pierces whatever inadequacies plagued the messenger, and those of the translator.
+Nevertheless, the essence of his message pierces whatever the messenger’s inadequacies, to say nothing of those of the translator.

 Additional Notes